 2) Bananas are radioactive.
 Each one contains about half a gram of radioactive potassium and the fruit is sometimes used to explain quantities of radiation.
 For example: two weeks after Fukushima’s nuclear power plant was hit by the Japanese tsunami, the Fukushima Town Hall had received a BED (Banana Equivalent Dose) of 1,000 – the same amount of radiation as if the town hall had eaten 1,000 bananas.

 4) Bananas originated in Malaysia, where they’re called “pisang” (possibly because of their colour).
 Pisang were grown around Asia and Africa before being exported to the Caribbean and, today, most of our bananas are imported from Central America.
 During WWII, when transatlantic supplies were cut off, bananas were scarce in Britain and the phrase “Yes, we have no bananas” became popular.
 This phrase came from a song of the same name that had been a big hit in America during their banana shortage of the 1920s.
 Those who’ve never heard it will be surprised to learn that, for many years, the song “Yes, we have no bananas” was the biggest selling sheet music in history.
-Those who have heard it will be even more surprised.

 5) The most expensive bananas in the world can be found in Australia – up to $15 per kilogram.
 The Australian government has banned imports of bananas, meaning that any problem with their own harvest reduces supply and results in huge price rises.

 6) Uganda has the highest per capita consumption of bananas in the world.
 The average citizen munches through 191kg of the fruit every year – roughly three bananas a day.
 They’re so important to the country’s diet that the word Ugandans use for food, “matoke”, is also the name of their banana-based national dish.